SEO

 Creating Shareable Content

 Social media can be a powerful tool for link building, as it allows you to promote your content and attract links from other websites.
-By leveraging social media platforms such as Twitter, Facebook, and LinkedIn, you can increase your online visibility and attract links from other websites.
-You can also use social media to engage with other website owners and build relationships that can lead to link building opportunities.
+By leveraging social media platforms such as Twitter, LinkedIn, and Facebook, you can increase your online visibility and create opportunities for link building.

-For instance, sharing your latest blog post on LinkedIn and tagging industry influencers can increase the chances of your content being shared and linked to.
-Engaging in conversations on Twitter and participating in relevant Facebook groups can also help you connect with other website owners and create opportunities for link building.
+For instance, sharing your latest research on LinkedIn and tagging industry influencers can increase the chances of your content being shared and linked to.
+Engaging in conversations on Twitter and participating in relevant Facebook groups can also help you connect with other website owners.

 The first step in any link building campaign is identifying potential sites that might link to you.
 Effective prospecting involves: